 Readers will note that there is no mention of Mount Bogong.
-It is suggested in the Wikipedia page dealing with Australian volcanoes that Mount Bogong is the highest volcano.
-However, there is at the time of writing this blog a comment in the Wikipedia entry suggesting that Mount Bogong’s entry is in error and that “Mount Bogong is composed of metamorphic sedimentary rocks”.
+The Wikipedia page dealing with Australian volcanoes suggests that Mount Bogong is the highest volcano.
+However, there is at the time of writing this blog a comment in the Wikipedia entry suggesting that Mount Bogong’s entry is in error.
+“Mount Bogong is composed of metamorphic sedimentary rocks” it says.
 Indeed the coordinates given in Wikipedia for the location of the volcano lie 80km to the south of Mount Bogong.
 This is the location of the Bogong lava field.
 Mount Bogong does have volcanic rocks.
 However these have been uplifted in much the same way as those on Aconcagua (which was for a time also once thought to be an extinct volcano).
 So the evidence suggests that we can probably discount Mount Bogong.

 What is a volcano?

 This brings me to the question of what is a volcano?
 For this purpose I have discounted locations where volcanic activity has led merely to extrusions of lava at the Earth’s surface.
 I have also taken the view that to count as a continental (or country) high point for this purpose, there ought (if possible) to be a suitable prominence from its nearest highest neighbour.